stevencurtis/SwiftCoding/ChildViewControllers/README.md

 # Example: A ViewController to represent loading
 If you wish to reuse a ViewController in many places within your App, you might use a child view controller.
 This enables us to have a modular UI, and one where the SpinnerViewController can be used as a child view as well as a full view controller in it's own right.

 You might set up a view controller that contains a spinner, to indicate that something is being loaded.
-Rather than using a real network call, here I can use `DispatchQueue.main.asyncAfter` to wait for 2 seconds, and then remove the loading view controller.
+Rather than using a real network call, here I can use `DispatchQueue.main.asyncAfter` to wait for 2 seconds, and then remove the loading view controller:

 ```swift
 class ViewController: UIViewController {